Infinaeon (INF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Infinaeon Historical Price

-According to the latest data gathered on Infinaeon live price page, the current price of Infinaeon is 0.00373067USD.
-The circulating supply of Infinaeon(INF) is 278.55M INF , giving it a market capitalization of $1.04M.
+According to the latest data gathered on Infinaeon live price page, the current price of Infinaeon is 0.00444934USD.
+The circulating supply of Infinaeon(INF) is 279.98M INF , giving it a market capitalization of $1.25M.

 The Infinaeon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.